dmccreary/circuits/docs/prompts/basic-iv-plot.md

 # Basic Current-Voltage Plot Prompt

+This prompt is useful when you are plotting the current vs. voltage of a circuit.

 ```linenums="0"
 You are an expert at creating interactive educational
 animations using the p5.js javascript library.